Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Red Sox's implied win probability is 54.5%.

-- So far this season, Boston and its opponents have hit the over in 35 of its 64 games with a total.
+- Boston has combined with opponents to go over the total 36 times this season for a 36-30-2 record against the over/under.

-- The Red Sox have an against the spread record of 2-6-0 in eight games with a line this season.
+- The Red Sox have a 2-6-0 record against the spread this season (covering only 25% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!